-Poet Laureate Carol Ann Duffy has invited ten of the best UK poets writing today to take part in an unprecedented series of residencies at the University of Cambridge, supported by Arts Council England.
-The Thresholds project has matched poet Ann Gray with the Botanic Garden.
+In 2013, Poet Laureate Carol Ann Duffy invited ten of the best UK poets writing today to take part in a series of residencies at the University of Cambridge, supported by Arts Council England.
+The Thresholds project matched poet Ann Gray with the Botanic Garden.

-Ann will spend the early part of this year with us, both working on a poem inspired by the Garden's collections to contribute to a Thresholds Anthology, and also working in partnership with education staff here to develop creative writing workshops.
-She will also be giving a unique reading of her Cambridge-based volume, At the Gate on 6 March 2013 - please follow the link left for details.
+Ann spent the early part of 2013 with us, both working on a poem inspired by the Garden's collections to contribute to a Thresholds Anthology, and also working in partnership with education staff here to develop creative writing workshops.

-Designed to encourage secondary school age children to engage with the Garden and with poetry for the first time, Ann will use language, poetry and the plant collections to encourage the participants to step aboard a green ship and be transported to different lands, to awake all the senses through experiencing the plant diversity here, to find out how plants grow, where they come from and how they got here.
+The workshops were designed to encourage secondary school age children to engage with the Garden and with poetry for the first time.
+Ann used language, poetry and the plant collections to encourage the participants to step aboard a green ship and be transported to different lands, to awake all the senses through experiencing the plant diversity here, to find out how plants grow, where they come from and how they got here.
 What is their evolutionary story and how did they journey across oceans in the pockets of intrepid plant explorers?